RizzyApp/rizzy/README.md

    cd rizzy
    ```
 2. **Docker setup**:
-- Add docker to your services
-- Run the docker-compose.yml file to create the database in Docker.
+- Run the docker-compose.yml file in the terminal with the `docker compose up` command to create the application in Docker.
+- Docker compose runs the entire server, frontend and database.

+3. **Access the app**:
+   Open your browser and navigate to `http://localhost:3000`.

 ### Native Application Setup